OpenDemocracyManitoba/Winnipeg-Council-Document-Parser/README.md

 * Show Councillors Not in Attendance
 * Create DB for YouTube & DMIS disposition metadata.
 * Pre-process all Docx Disposition tables to remove blank rows.
+* Some tables span multiple pages and can accumulate bad data when the paragraphs within the cells are join.
+For an example, [see motion 2 in Dec 2017](http://www.winnipegelected.ca/disposition-2017-12-13.html#motions).

 ### Changes Made to Official Disposition Docx Files